Bixilon/Minosoft/doc/rendering/ReadMe.md

 ## Lighting

-All lighting data is received from the server and not reliable.
-A light engine is needed in the future.
+Lighting is done as soon as a block changes in the world.
+Increasing light is a lot faster than decreasing light.
+A custom light engine is included, all server light is ignored by default (documentation needed).

 The lighting on the render side is done via a lightmap, basically another uniform buffer.